-- [23] The Complainant presented written submissions and verbal testimony arguing that the City erred in the development of its 2012 assessment year cap rates for the various classes of downtown office properties, arguing that cap rates for all classes were incorrectly derived at 6% for A quality buildings, 5% for B quality buildings, and 5.5% for C quality buildings. - [24] The Complainant relied on MGB Board Order 140/01 in summarizing the proposition that "superior properties should have lower capitalization rates than inferior properties, as capitalization rates are, in part, a function of risk.
+- The Complainant presented written submissions and verbal testimony arguing that the City erred in the development of its Cap Rate for the 2012 valuation year for the various classes of downtown office properties, arguing that Cap Rates for all classes were incorrectly derived at: Class A at 6%, Class B at 5%, and Class C at 5.5%. - [21] The Complainant relied on MGB Board Order 140/01 in summarizing the proposition that "superior properties should have lower capitalization rates than inferior properties, as capitalization rates are, in part, a function of risk.
 Therefore, lower risk properties should have lower capitalization rates.
 This is clearly not the case in how the City of Calgary has assessed properties in 2013."
-[Exhibit C1, p.56] - [25] The Complainant advanced three basic arguments to support their request for the Board to increase the existing 5% cap rate in favour of their proposed 6.5% rate (no lower than 6%) for all B quality properties in the downtown core:
+[Exhibit C1, p.34] - The Complainant advanced three basic arguments to support their request for the Board to increase the existing 5% cap rate in favour of their proposed 6.5% rate (no lower than 6%) for all B quality properties in the downtown core: